frikky/mongodocker/README.md

 # MongoDB docker
-MongoDB and rest API to use as threat intel for different SI(E)Ms. Addon for QRadar is available in Intelligencefeed.
-It's basically a proper database compared to the PoC in the Intelligencefeed github repo.
+MongoDB and REST API to use as a Threat Intel framework for different SI(E)Ms. Addon for QRadar is available in Intelligencefeed.
+It's basically an attempt at a proper implementation compared to the in Intelligencefeed github repo.

 # Current usage
 1. Install Docker.